azhpushkin/frisbee/src/semantics/tests/example_pieces.md

 * check break and continue in loop only!
 * check and implement something for cases when index is bigger than list
 * check that initial list size is no more than 255
+* check different variations of tuple typecheck (items should match)
 * check different variations of name collisions with (for i in ..)
 * check range() start and end (only pos? negative allowed?)
 * check that tuple size is no more than 255